Rhein-Main Air Base

-During its lifetime, the base's host airlift wing operated C-130 Hercules and Douglas C-9A Nightingale aircraft, as well as supporting many transient C-5 Galaxy, C-141 Starlifter, C-17 Globemaster III, KC-135 Stratotanker and KC-10 Extender flight operations each day.
+During its lifetime, the base's host airlift wing operated C-130 Hercules and C-9A Nightingale aircraft, as well as supporting many transient C-5 Galaxy, C-141 Starlifter, C-17 Globemaster III, KC-135 Stratotanker, and KC-10 Extender flight operations each day.
 Daily or weekly contract air passenger flights were also conducted for United States personnel arriving in or leaving Europe.

-Arrival
+History

+Post-war reconstruction

 After the U.S. 7th Army moved through the Frankfurt area, the 826th Engineer Aviation Battalion (EAB), a unit of the IX Engineer Command, arrived at Frankfurt/Rhein-Main Airfield on 26 April 1945.
-It was classified as Advanced Landing Ground (ALG) Y-73.
+The facility was classified as Advanced Landing Ground (ALG) Y-73.
 On 11 May 1945, the engineers began the task of clearing rubble and reconstructing major buildings.
-The Army engineers built new runways, aprons and hardstands, and taxiways leading to the terminal, as well as extending and widening the existing runway.
+The Army engineers built new runways, aprons, hardstands, and taxiways leading to the terminal, as well as extending and widening the existing runway.

+Initial post-war use

 Frankfurt/Rhein-Main Airfield was initially used by the Ninth Air Force as a tactical fighter base.

-Tactical air groups stationed at the airfield were:
+Tactical air groups initially stationed at the airfield included: